lowRISC/sonata-system/README.md

 It is designed for use on FPGA and specifically targets the [Sonata FPGA board](./doc/architecture/board.md).

 It is under active development and the first full RTL release is not yet complete.
+In the meantime, please read the [architecture specfication](./doc/architecture/intro.md).

 Sonata is part of the [Sunburst Project](https://www.sunburst-project.org) funded by [UKRI](https://www.ukri.org/) / [DSbD](https://www.dsbd.tech/).